-FINAL EXAM • If a true, verifiable emergency arises and you are unable to take the final exam within the scheduled time, please contact me immediately explaining you situation.
-If the circumstances warrant it, alternate arrangements will be made for you to complete your final.
+FINAL • The final exam time and date is scheduled by De Anza and cannot be changed unless every student in the class agrees and the time change is approved by the dean.
+Be sure to schedule any travel around your final exam time.
+If a true, verifiable emergency arises and you are unable to take the final exam within the scheduled time, please contact me immediately by e-mail explaining you situation.
+If circumstances warrant it, alternate arrangements will be made for you to complete your final.
 If for whatever reason you are unable to take your final exam before the end of the quarter, a grade of incomplete may be given so that you may finish the work at a later time.
 If the incomplete is not resolved within a mutually established time frame, a zero will be given for the final and your grade will be assigned based on your remaining work.